-- 5.3.1 Except as otherwise provided below, only a single organization shall have authority to conduct Testing at Event Venues during an Event Period.
-At International Events, IWAS (or other international organization which is the ruling body for an Event) shall have authority to conduct Testing.
-At National Events, the National Anti-Doping Organization of that country shall have authority to conduct Testing.
-At the request of IWAS (or other international organization which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with IWAS (or the relevant ruling body of the Event). - 5.3.2 If an Anti-Doping Organization, which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event, desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Anti-Doping Organization shall first confer with IWAS (or other international organization which is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
-If the Anti-Doping Organization is not satisfied with the response from IWAS (or other international organization which
+- Except as otherwise provided below, only a single organisation shall have authority to conduct Testing at Event Venues during an Event Period.
+At International Events, FISA (or other international organisation which is the ruling body for an Event) shall have authority to conduct Testing.
+At National Events, the National Anti-Doping Organisation of that country shall have authority to conduct Testing.
+At the request of FISA (or other international organisation which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with FISA (or the relevant ruling body of the Event). - 5.3.2 If an Anti-Doping Organisation, which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event, desires to conduct Testing of Rowers at the Event Venues during the Event Period, the Anti-Doping Organisation shall first confer with FISA (or other international organisation which is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
+If the Anti-Doping Organisation is not satisfied with the response from FISA (or other international organisation which is the ruling body of the Event), the Anti-Doping Organisation may, in accordance with the procedures described in the International Standard for Testing and Investigations, ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
+WADA shall not grant approval for such Testing before consulting with and informing FISA (or other international organisation which is the ruling body for the Event).
+WADA's decision shall be final and not subject to appeal.
+Unless otherwise provided in the authorisation to conduct Testing, such tests shall be considered Out-of-Competition tests.
+Results Management for any such test shall be the responsibility of the Anti-Doping

-25 [Comment to Article 5.2.2: IWAS may obtain additional authority to conduct Testing by means of bilateral or multilateral agreements with other Signatories.
-Unless the Athlete has identified a sixty-minute Testing window between the hours of 11:00 p.m. and 6:00 a.m., or has otherwise consented to Testing during that period, IWAS will not test an Athlete during that period unless it has a serious and specific suspicion that the Athlete may be engaged in doping.
-A challenge to whether IWAS had sufficient suspicion for Testing during this time period shall not be a defence to an anti-doping rule violation based on such test or attempted test.]
+[[]Comment to Article 5.2.2: FISA may obtain additional authority to conduct Testing by means of bilateral or multilateral agreements with other Signatories.
+Unless the Rower has identified a sixty (60) minute Testing window between the hours of 11:00 p.m. and 6:00 a.m., or has otherwise consented to Testing during that period, FISA will not test a Rower during that period unless it has a serious and specific suspicion that the Rower may be engaged in doping.
+A challenge to whether FISA had sufficient suspicion for Testing during this time period shall not be a defense to an anti-doping rule violation based on such test or attempted test.]